Obaseki calls for end to gender-based violence

 By Jethro Ibileke/Benin

-Wife of the Edo state Governor, Mrs. Betsy Obaseki, has hailed Nigerian women and girls for their contributions to nation-building and achievements in innovations, science and engineering.
+Wife of the Edo State Governor, Betsy Obaseki, has hailed Nigerian women and girls for their contributions to nation-building and achievements in innovations, science and engineering.

 She stated this on Thursday in a statement to mark the world international day for women and girls in science.

-Mrs. Obaseki noted that many of Nigerian women have contributed their knowledge and skills immensely in solving the myriads of the problems confronting the country.
+She noted that many Nigerian women have contributed their knowledge and skills immensely in solving the myriads of the problems confronting the country.

 According to her, “Some of our women and girls in science have been frontliners in innovations and interventions in science medicine, engineering etc.

-“Our women have been in the forefront, using their knowledge and skills in tackling the myriads of challenges across the nation and the world, the most recent being the Covid-19 pandemic.
+“Our women have been at the forefront, using their knowledge and skills in tackling the myriads of challenges across the nation and the world, the most recent being the Covid-19 pandemic.

 “Let us lend our voices in promoting Sustainable Development Goal 9; one of the global goals in which world leaders pledged to ‘build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.